British war crimes: The Troubles

 The Troubles in Northern Ireland was a three-decade-long ethnic-nationalist conflict between Ulster loyalists (primarily the Ulster Volunteer Force and Ulster Defence Association) and Irish nationalists (primarily the Provisional Irish Republican Army) in the region.
 Due to the escalating tension, the British Army was deployed into the region in 1969 to serve as a peacekeeping force under the task force Operation Banner.
-The soldiers were initially welcomed by the Catholic population; the relieve of the RUC from some security duties and the disbandment of the B specials brought hope that discrimination and heavy-handedness would be rooted out.
+The soldiers were initially welcomed by the Irish Catholic population; the relieve of the RUC from some security duties and the disbandment of the B specials brought hope that discrimination and heavy-handedness would be rooted out.
 The confidence in the British army, however, had vanished by April 1970, when British forces used gas canisters to quell a Catholic demonstration at Ballymurphy and later in July imposed a curfew to search for weapons in the Catholic district of Lower Falls.
-The main opposition to the British military's deployment came from the Provisional Irish Republican Army (PIRA).
-It waged a guerrilla campaign against the British military from 1970 to 1997.

 During the Troubles, British Army personnel have been accused of war crimes, mainly in nationalist areas.
 The deadliest incident happened in January 1972 on Bloody Sunday, when British paratroopers killed 14 civilians and injured several more at a protest held by the Northern Ireland Civil Rights Association (NICRA).
 Another major incident took place at Ballymurphy, Belfast, where eleven Irish Catholics were killed by British Army snipers in August 1971.
 In the course of the already mentioned Falls Curfew, in July 1970, four civilians were shot dead and at least 60 wounded.
 Later in the conflict, there were other attacks against civilians involving the British Army, like the riots in Coalisland in 1992 or the killings of Thomas Mills in County Antrim in 1972, Michael Naan and Andrew Murray in County Fermanagh in 1972, John Pat Cunningham in County Tyrone in 1974, Majella O'Hare in County Armagh in 1976, Aidan McAnespie in County Tyrone in 1988 and Peter McBride in Belfast in 1992.